eankriss/Real-Estate/realestate-page/README.txt

 //ADMIN ACCOUNT
 //username: admin
 //password: admin
-//NOTE: I use hash for the password
+//NOTE: I use hash for the admin account password and for the admin login: http://localhost/realestate-page/admin/adminLogin.php